quiltdata/quilt/docs/advanced-features/package-events.md

 # Package events

-Every time package revision is created in one of the Quilt stack buckets, Quilt stack emits event to default [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) bus.
-Event has the following structure:
+Every time a package revision is created in one of the Quilt stack buckets, the Quilt stack emits event to the default [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) bus.
+The event has the following structure:

 ```json
 {